Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 ## Settings

 ### Default Configuration
-Note: the default settings will take a $10 action every 8 hours on BTCUSD.
-If Bitcoin sustains a bear market for a full year, this would amount to spending $30/day = $210/week = $10,950/year on Bitcoin (always accumulating).
+Note: the default settings will take a $10 action every 12 hours on BTCUSD.
+If Bitcoin sustains a bear market for a full year, this would amount to spending $20/day = $140/week = $7,300/year on Bitcoin (always accumulating).
+If the price fluctuates enough to cross the profitability threshold (default 15% APY), it may sell upward and sustain itself with a floating balance for a while.

 The defaults can be overridden with envronmental variables:
 ```